 Q: What should I do with the crab after I report it?

-A: Once you report the information, you can either (1) remove the tag and harvest the crab as you usually would, (2) release the crab with the tag still attached at the same location where you caught it, or (3) freeze the crab with the tag still attached for return to us.
-If you want to return the frozen crab to us, please let us know when you report the tag and we can arrange for someone to pick up the frozen crab from you.
+A: Once you report the information, you can either remove the tag and harvest the crab as you usually would or release the crab with the tag still attached at the same location where you caught it.

-Funding for blue crab tagging research was provided by the National Oceanic and Atmospheric Administration and Louisiana Sea Grant.
+Funding for blue crab tagging research was provided by the Mississippi-Alabama Sea Grant, the National Oceanic and Atmospheric Administration, and Louisiana Sea Grant.